 International Postdoc Forum

 The effects of COVID-19 and associated economic downturn have had a disproportionate effect on recent PhDs and emerging scholars without tenured positions across the globe.
 For example, many have lost conference and workshop opportunities to present their research due to cancellations and restrictions on travel.
-In response to this situation, the Minnesota Center for Philosophy of Science (MCPS) is introducing the International Postdoc Forum for the Philosophy of Science as of Fall 2020.
+In response to this situation, the Minnesota Center for Philosophy of Science (MCPS) is introduced the International Postdoc Forum for the Philosophy of Science (IPDF) as of Fall 2020.
 This program will showcase virtual research presentations from international scholars with commentaries from local MCPS community members.
 These opportunities are a complement to our existing colloquium series and will facilitate interactions with scholars who would not otherwise be able to visit Minnesota due to prohibitive costs.
-The presentations will by Zoom and start at 3:35 pm, Please join our mailing list or email firstname.lastname@example.org for a link.
-Please direct any questions about the program to Alan Love.
+The presentations will by Zoom.
+Please join our mailing list or email email@example.com for a link.
+Please direct any questions about the program to Alan Love (firstname.lastname@example.org).